AGGREGATE Festival Berlin : 11. – 13. Okt 2022

 Aug 30 – Sep 1 2021 AGGREGATE Festival 2021 Berlin

-concerts & talks @Zionskirche, Kapelle der Versöhnung, Auenkirche and Kaiser-Wilhelm-Gedächtniskirche
+Concerts & talks @ Zionskirche, Kapelle der Versöhnung, Auenkirche and Gedächtniskirche Berlin

 Nov 13 2021 AGGREGATE @ Orgelpark Amsterdam

-concert with new works by gamut inc and more
+Concert with new works from gamut inc, Nils Hendrik Asheim and more

-Dec 2022 AGGREGATE @ Logos Foundation Gent BELGIUM
+Dec 2022 AGGREGATE Residency @ Logos Foundation Gent

 Seth Horvitz aka Rrose / London (b.1973, Venice Beach USA) holds a BA in Cognitive Science from the University of California at Berkeley (1995) and an MFA in Electronic Music and Recording Media from Mills College (2010).
 He works as a composer and performer of experimental electronic and techno music since 1997 and released on international record labels such as Mille Plateaux, Plug Research and many more.
 Seth Horvitz‘s „Eight Studies for Automatic Piano“ are inspired by the work of James Tenney, György Ligeti, Charlemagne Palestine, and Conlon Nancarrow and makes use of computer-aided compositional processes to test the limits of human perception and machine precision.
 It relies on a bare minimum of technical means to explore notions of temporal distortion, iterative process, and elegant complexity.
 Presented in an immersive concert setting „Eight Studies“ questions traditional notions of live performance and musical ‚life.‘